 Whether you are attempting to understand blockchain and Bitcoin, are an individual looking to enter the cryptocurrency market, or simply want to understand the latest investment opportunities and platforms, it is important that you look at the relative strengths and weaknesses of each crypto asset.
 Each has distinctive purposes and processes that can be appealing, based on your objective.

-Which cryptocurrency do you find most appealing?
+Which cryptocurrencies do you find most appealing?
 Share your investment strategy insights in the comments.